Indian Institute of Science Education and Research, Thiruvananthapuram: Rankings

-Indian Institute of Science Education and Research, Thiruvananthapuram was ranked 80 in India by the National Institutional Ranking Framework in overall ranking in 2020.
+Indian Institute of Science Education and Research, Thiruvananthapuram was ranked in the 151-200 band in India by the National Institutional Ranking Framework in overall ranking in 2024.

 Nature Index ranked IISERs as a whole at 4th in the World's 'Top 30 academic institutions under 30' in high-quality research output.
 It also ranked IISERs at 37th in its overall list of World's Top 200 rising academic institutions.